The dangers of unregulated and untested AI technologies in criminal cases

 Data collection efforts also play a vital role in protecting innocent individuals from wrongful convictions caused by flawed AI technologies.
 Collecting comprehensive and representative data can help uncover biases and inaccuracies within AI algorithms.

-See also A.i.
-Artificial Intelligence
+See also What Is Artificial Intelligence Ai

 By analyzing the data, researchers and policymakers can identify potential shortcomings in AI systems and work towards improving their accuracy and fairness.
 Transparent and standardized data collection practices are crucial for developing reliable AI technologies that do not perpetuate biases or jeopardize the lives of innocent individuals.